Robyn Gabel: Early life and career

 Gabel has a Bachelor of Arts from Beloit College, a Master of Science in Public Health from University of Illinois Chicago's School of Public Health, and a Master of Jurisprudence in Health Law from Loyola University of Chicago.
 From 1988 to 2010 she was the executive director of the Illinois Maternal and Child Health Coalition.
 On March 16, 2009, she was appointed to the Commission on the Elimination of Poverty.
 The Commission was established to address poverty in Illinois consistent with international human rights standards.

 Illinois House of Representatives

-Gabel was appointed to the Illinois House of Representatives in April 2010 after Representative Julie Hamos became Director of the Department of Healthcare and Family Services.
-In 2018, Gov. J.B.
-Pritzker appointed Gabel to Powering Illinois’ Future transition committee, which is responsible for infrastructure and clean energy policies.
+Gabel was appointed to the Illinois House of Representatives in April 2010 after Representative Julie Hamos was made Director of the Department of Healthcare and Family Services, and she won election to the seat that fall, and reelection every two years.
+In 2018, Gov. J. B. Pritzker appointed Gabel to Powering Illinois’ Future transition committee, which is responsible for infrastructure and clean energy policies.

 As of July 3, 2022, Representative Gabel is a member of the following Illinois House committees: